The Passions (American band)

 The Passions are an American doo-wop group from Bensonhurst, Brooklyn.

-The quintet recorded a few demos in 1958, at which time Tony, Albee and Vinny began looking for replacements who were more career-minded.
-Another group in Bensonhurst had what they needed; when the three Sinceres heard Runarounds lead singer Jimmy Gallagher, they knew he was the one for them (Jimmy’s previous group, the Palladiyms, included Joe DiBenedetto, who later formed The Four-evers).
-The Sinceres weren’t sure how to approach Jimmy, so they followed him home one night and knocked on his door.
-After convincing his mother that they only wanted to sing with her son, not mug him, the foursome went to a nearby park and ended up harmonizing for hours.
-They were now a quartet, with Jimmy on lead, Tony on first tenor, Albee on second tenor, and Vinnie on baritone.
+In 1958, the quintet recorded demos and sought more career-focused members.
+They found Jimmy Gallagher, former lead singer of the Runarounds, in Bensonhurst.
+After approaching him at his home and harmonizing together, they formed a quartet with Jimmy on lead, Tony on first tenor, Albee on second tenor, and Vinnie on baritone.

-In 1959, while the Mystics were recording "Hushabye" at their first session, their friend Tony Armato was there cheering them on promoting his own group to their manager, Jim Gribble.
-Gribble soon signed the Sinceres and renamed them the Passions.
-He gave them a demo by a duo of studio singers who called themselves the Cousins.
-The song was "Just to Be with You" written by Marvin A. Kalfin.
-The Cousins were Paul Simon and Carole King.
+In 1959, during the recording of "Hushabye" by the Mystics, their friend Tony Armato introduced his group to their manager, Jim Gribble.
+Gribble signed the Sinceres, renaming them the Passions.
+He provided them with a demo of "Just to Be with You" by studio singers known as the Cousins, who were Paul Simon and Carole King.

-By the time the group recorded "Gloria", Vinny had left and been replaced by Gallagher’s friend Lou Rotondo.
-Also in 1960 Lou Rotondo and Albie Galione, along with Albie Contrera of the Mystics, sang behind Clay Cole on "Here, There, Everywhere" (Roulette), single that became popular in the New York area.
-Audicon Records lost the group’s next release, the harmony rocker "Made for Lovers."
-The group recorded a few more sides for Audicon which were leased to Jubilee and Octavia.
-Released in August 1959 on Sol Winkler’s Audicon label, the Passions’ impeccable harmonies and Gallagher’s impassioned lead put "Just to Be with You" on radios across America.
-It was a top 20 hit in many eastern cities and it charted nationally, rising to number 69.
-The follow-up out of Audicon’s 1674 Broadway digs was twice as good.
-Both sides—the harmony-filled "I Only Want You" and the beautiful Billy Dawn Smith ballad "This Is My Love" –vied for radio play and sales throughout the states.
+In 1960, the Passions recorded "Gloria" with Lou Rotondo replacing Vinny.
+Lou Rotondo and Albie Galione, along with Albie Contrera of the Mystics, provided backing vocals for Clay Cole's "Here, There, Everywhere" single.
+The group's next release, "Made for Lovers", was lost by Audicon Records.
+The Passions recorded additional songs for Audicon, which were leased to Jubilee and Octavia.
+Their hit song "Just to Be with You" was released in August 1959 on Audicon label, reaching the top 20 in many eastern cities and charting nationally at number 69.
+The follow-up singles, "I Only Want You" and "This Is My Love", were also well-received and competed for radio play and sales nationwide.

-They were managed by Jim Gribble, who managed several doo-wop groups including the Mystics and The Jarmels, and worked with producer songwriter Stan Vincent.
+Managed by Jim Gribble, who also managed other doo-wop groups such as the Mystics and The Jarmels, the group collaborated with producer and songwriter Stan Vincent.

-In the late 1990s, they reunited with the Mystics and the Classics for the Brooklyn Reunion Show.
-Lead singer Jimmy Gallagher left the Passions in 1960 to join the Navy, but later sang with The Legends of Doo Wop in 1998.
+In the late 1990s, the Passions reunited with the Mystics and the Classics for the Brooklyn Reunion Show.
+Lead singer Jimmy Gallagher left the Passions in 1960 to join the Navy but later performed with The Legends of Doo Wop in 1998.